croservices/cro-webapp/README.md

 * The `+`, `-`, `*`, `/`, and `%` math operations
 * The `~` and `x` string operations
 * Numeric literals (integer, floating point, and rational)
-* String literals, single quotes without interpolation and double quotes with only interpolation of `$variables`
+* String literals (single quoted, without interpolation)

 Those wishing for more are encouraged to consider writing their logic outside of the template.